 Ever met a well-dressed woman you took offense to immediately?
 Ever talked to a beautiful woman who sounded horribly ignorant?
 No matter how graceful you are, how well you eat at the dining room table or how beautiful you are – the words that come from your lips will always overshadow anything you do or become.

 We cannot express enough how important it is to learn how to converse effectively.
-We think it’s such a shame to do all the work and studying to become an accomplished woman and still be repelling people by the words you speak and the actions you do during a conversation.
+We think it’s such a shame to do all the work to become an accomplished woman and still be repelling people by the words you speak and the actions you do during a conversation.
 For this reason, we have dedicated several articles on conversation etiquette.

 The number one advice we can give you for developing your conversation skills is to learn to focus on people’s interests.
 If you want people to enjoy talking to you, talk to them about the things they are interested in like their kids, their hobbies, their work, their last party, their latest art purchase, their ideas on gardening.
 In general, people like to talk about themselves.

 All you have to do for most people is to ask the question and then sit back and listen to them talk.
 If you have nothing to add, all you have to do is ask another question related to the end of the previous topic.
 This way, the conversation will seem to flow effortlessly and intelligently.

 Remember when doing this to always watch for cues.
 Understand some people may not find their job interesting or may be angry at their kids at the moment or may want to keep certain topics private.
 Watch for this and be ready to re-direct the conversation to an interest that can be discussed without any discomfort.

 Here are 7 more important things to develop on this journey to becoming a great conversationalist: